 July 2, 2019, Revised – Version 3

 [This working paper was written by author, independent scholar, engaged citizen, and former Harvard Business School professor, Dr. David Korten, as a contribution to discussions framing a new economics for the 21st century.
 It may be freely shared in whole or in part.
-(The first version of this working paper (May 23, 2019), and second version (June 19, 2019) are available for those who want to follow the progression of thought and discussion on this topic.)]
+(The latest version of this paper (August 18, 2019) can be found HERE.
+The first version of this working paper (May 23, 2019), and second version (June 19, 2019) are available for those who want to follow the progression of thought and discussion on this topic.)]

 Our most prestigious universities continue to teach economics principles now known to be driving humanity to self-extinction.
 An economics for the 21st century will guide us from an economy that empowers corporations in the service of money to an economy that empowers people in the service of life.